oats-group3/General-Work/README.md

 # General-Work

-## Positions:
+## Positions

 Chief Privacy Officer: Kim

 Chief Information Officer: Eli

 Chief Data Officer-Ground Lead: Christopher

 Chief Security Officer: Ali

 Chief Knowledge Officer: Michelle

-## Communication Plan:
+## Communication Plan

-  The team will utilize Github, as a form of collaboration, but due to the lack of quick notifications, we will use the Slack application as a primary means of communication due to it having an application for mobile devices.
+*The team will utilize Github, as a form of collaboration, but due to the lack of quick notifications, we will use the Slack application as a primary means of communication due to it having an application for mobile devices.

-  Emails have been exchanged and will be used as a secondary form of communication.
+*Emails have been exchanged and will be used as a secondary form of communication.

-  Situations will dictate if we will schedule physical meetings.
+*Situations will dictate if we will schedule physical meetings.

-  Meetings will take place to collaborate on planning and execution for where the firm needs to go and analyzing competitors and new entrants within the market.
+*Meetings will take place to collaborate on planning and execution for where the firm needs to go and analyzing competitors and new entrants within the market.